Jaana Pehchana: Cast

-Critical reviews
+Critical reception

 The film gained mostly negative reviews.
-Gaurav Malani from Times of India stated that film has most scenes from the prequel and nothing more than in sequel.
+Gaurav Malani from Times of India stated that the film has most scenes from the prequel and nothing more than in sequel.

-Preeti Arora from Rediff, rated 2 out of 5, stated that film is new, but content is old.
+Preeti Arora from Rediff, rated the film 2 out of 5, stated that film is new, but the content is old.

-Mayank Shekhar from Hindustan Times gave the movie 1 star out of 5, stating that film has unusual content.

-Critic Komal Nahta gave the film 1 star out of 5 stated that film's theme has much but failed to perform at Indian Box-office.
+Mayank Shekhar of Hindustan Times gave the film 1 star out of 5, stating that film has unusual content.
+Komal Nahta gave the film 1 star out of 5, writing "On the whole, Jaana Pehchana is a well-made and well-enacted film but its commercial prospects seem bleak.
+Since the film has opened in just one cinema in the whole of India, lack of promotion will also prove to be a deterrent because mouth publicity would have to be super-strong for the film to make its mark at the box-office."